Are tuning forks the new London anti-aging technique?

 There have been many anti-aging fads over the years, from endless creams containing all sorts of natural or chemical substances to the good old-fashioned sticking your face in cold water for a few minutes a day.
 But this new trend will take some beating in the novelty stakes.

 Tuning forks have been suggested as having many uses in science, from an anti-gravity concept to improving your mental state through their holistic vibrations.
 They can even check if you piano’s in key!
 The latest use of them is to keep your face looking firm.
-Some London spas are offering the treatment, claiming that it is more natural than using anti-ageing injections or other chemicals and works in harmony with nature.
+Some London spas are offering the treatment, claiming that it is more natural than using Botox or other chemicals and works in harmony with nature.

 The belief is that tuning forks can help the face rejuvenate using their vibrations alone.
 When placed on well-known acupuncture points, they can send those vibrations into the face, skin and muscle to produce a soothing and positive effect.